The only team dynamics tool you need

 4. Communicate about working styles

 But when your team takes things a step further and begins to share and discuss their motivations with one another openly, they are able to get to know each other deeply and much faster than through traditional methods.
-As a result, compassion increases, conflict decreases, and truly amazing things start to happen
+As a result, compassion increases, conflict decreases, and truly amazing things start to happen.

 5. Create shared goals

-As Project Aristotle discovered, creating clear shared goals is essential for rallying the troops and fostering positive team dynamics.
+Creating clear shared goals is essential for rallying the troops and fostering positive team dynamics.

 6. Build trust